Aravind-Balachandran/Movie-Revenue-Analysis-in-Excel/README.md

 ### Movie Revenue Analysis in Excel
-The aim of the project is to analyze a dataset containing information about movies.
+The aim of this project is to demonstrate proficiency in working with Excel by performing the following data analysis tasks:

-#### Dataset
-The dataset used for this project is an Excel file containing information about movies, including the movie name, distributor, genre, and monthly revenue for each movie over a period of several months.

-#### Requirements
-To replicate this project, you will need a working copy of Microsoft Excel.

-#### Instructions
-The instructions for replicating this project are as follows:

-1. Open the Excel file containing the dataset.
+1. Make the table look more professional; presentable to the business
-2. Format the table to make it look more professional, including adding column headings, adjusting column widths, and applying a table style.
-3. Create column and row totals for the revenue data using the SUM function.
+2. Create Column and Row Total
-4. Create an Average, Min, and Max column for the revenue data using the appropriate functions.
+3. Create an Average, Min and Max column
-5. Create a Month over Month column for the latest month using the appropriate formulas.
+4. Create a month over month column for the latest month
-6. Conditional format the Month over Month column to highlight positive and negative changes using a color scale.
+5. Conditional format the MoM column
-7. Sort the data by Totals in descending order.
+6. Sort the data by Totals; descending
-8. Create a new column that displays "Above Average" or "Below Average" depending on whether the Total value.
+7. Create a new column that has “above average” or “below average” text depending on the Total value
-9. Join the Distributor column from part 2 with the existing table.
-This new column should be second (next to the Movie column).
+8. Join the Distributor from part 2.
+This new column should be second (next to movie)
-10. Create a Pivot Table that shows the Sum and Average revenue values for each distributor.
+9. Create a pivot table showing the sum and average values for distributors
-11. Create a horizontal bar chart that shows the Total revenue values for each movie.
+10. Create a horizontal bar chart showing the totals by Movie
-12. Create a vertical bar chart that shows the Average revenue values for each genre.
+11. Create a vertical bar chart showing the average value by Genre
-13. Create a pie chart that shows the Average revenue values for each distributor.
+12. Create a pie chart showing the average value by Distributor

+#### Getting Started
+To get started with this project, you will need the following:
+- Microsoft Excel
+- Dataset

+#### Project Structure
+The project is structured as follows:
+- Dataset: contains the data for the project.
+- Movie Revenue Analysis: contains the completed project.

 #### Conclusion
-This project demonstrates proficiency in common data analysis tasks using Microsoft Excel, including formatting tables, aggregating data, using Pivot Tables to summarize data, and creating charts to visualize data.
+This project has demonstrated several common data analysis tasks using Microsoft Excel, including formatting tables, aggregating data, using Pivot Tables to summarize data, and creating charts to visualize data.
+By completing these tasks, you have gained valuable experience in working with Excel and are better equipped to analyze and present data in a professional manner.